4 Best Chili Paste Substitutes (Updated 2023)

 The most important thing to consider is how the substitute complements the dish you are making.

 You can find these at home, or if your grocery store runs out of chili paste, simply use any of these ingredients.
-First, let us find out what chili paste is and how important it is in some recipes.

 What Is Chili Paste?